lvstb/dotfiles/README.md

 ## Install Dotfiles

 To install these dotfiles, clone the repo.
-After that run the bootstrap script.

-If the bootstrap script finishes, go in VIM and do :PlugInstall! to install all vim plugins.
+I use GNU stow to manage symlinking my dotfiles

 ## Features

 -   Brewfile, depending on the os (mac/linux) it will install packages listed in the brewfile.
--   Zsh and oh-my-zsh config and tweaks
+-   Zsh config and tweaks
 -   Tmux with personalization
--   Vim with plugins and personalization
+-   Neovim with plugins and personalization

-Theme = OneNord
+Theme = Custom theme
 Prompt = Pure

 To get Python 3.7 working on Apple silicon